 A hearty, meaty, plant-based meatball made with Beyond Meat.
 Pan-fried or baked, you can get these meatballs on the table in under 30 minutes.
 Keep the meal 100% plant-based by topping with our 1-minute plant-based parmesan, or if you eat dairy, top with grated parmesan cheese.
-Just like our Beyond Meat Shepard’s Pie and our Beyond Meat Taco Salad, these meatballs are sure to be a crowd-pleaser.
+Just like our Beyond Meat Shepard’s Pie, our Beyond Meat Grazing Platter and our Beyond Meat Taco Salad, these meatballs are sure to be a crowd-pleaser.

 About Beyond Meat

 Beyond Meat is a plant-based substitute for ground meat.
 You can find it in many grocery stores, in pre-made burger form, or in ground meat form.
 We used the ground meat form.
-This is our third recipe using Beyond Meat.
-We’ve made Shepard’s Pie and Taco Salad and we’ve found that it cooks and tastes very similar to real ground meat.
+We’ve done a lot of cooking with Beyond Meat.
+We’ve made Shepard’s Pie, a Beyond Meat Grazing Platter, and Taco Salad and we’ve found that it cooks and tastes very similar to real ground meat.

 Our Beyond Meat Meatballs are made with common pantry ingredients: dried basil and oregano, fresh garlic, fresh onion, salt, and breadcrumbs.
 We used Panko breadcrumbs as that’s what we had on hand, but you can use whatever breadcrumbs you like.
 You will also need a little bit of oil for frying the onions and garlic, and a little more if you choose to pan-fry the meatballs instead of baking them.